 The best way to defend your brand’s marketing tactics is by aligning to ITP’s core purpose: Gather consent from customer and build authenticated identity.

-Rethink data and CX in your customer engagement model
+Rethink data and CX with a brand new customer engagement model

 Brands that will win in the era of data privacy are ones that use consented, authenticated customer identity at the core of their operating model.

-To do this, brands will require an overarching customer identity management strategy that consists of both backend and frontend processes and technology to handle customer data.
+To do this, brands need an overarching customer identity management strategy that consists of both back-end and front-end processes and tech to handle customer data.

-There are two components to creating the new operating model: customer data and customer experience.
+There are two components to creating this new model: customer data and customer experience.

-Your brand’s priorities will determine from which end you’ll approach this new initiative — but you can’t have customer data without a good customer experience, and you can’t have a good customer experience without building out the right processes to capture customer data.
+Your brand’s priorities will determine from which end you’ll approach this new initiative — but you can’t have customer data without a good customer experience, and you can’t have a good CX without building out the right processes to capture customer data.